 The Best QBittorrent Settings for Faster Downloads

-QBittorrent is pretty good out of the box and will download bit torrent files quickly enough without having to touch any settings.
-There are always advantages to be gained with a little tinkering and QBittorrent is no different.
+That said, there’s are always advantages to be gained with a little tinkering and QBittorrent is no different.
 With a few specific tweaks, you could increase your download speeds significantly.
 If you’re all about marginal gains, this post will show you the best QBittorrent settings for faster downloads.

 The actual speed you achieve depends on the health and speed of the torrent file you’re downloading but if you do all you can to grease the wheels on your side, should a new faster peer arrive, you’re already set to take advantage of it.
 Follow these tweaks to maximize download speed in QBittorrent.

 It may seem counterintuitive but if you set the download speed of QBittorrent to 80% of your maximum download speed it can help you download faster.
 It is important to make sure you perform the speed test with your VPN enabled as you will always download using it.
-You will won’t you?

 - Enable your VPN.

 - Type ‘speedtest’ into Google and use the built-in speed tester, or use a trusted source like Speedtest.net to receive your speed benchmarks.

 - Run the test and note your maximum download speed.